-You may use binoculars to enhance your vision to view items or people if they are in a public place, such as parks, sidewalks or streets.
-You may not, however, use binoculars to view items or people inside private areas that would otherwise be completely indistinguishable by the naked eye.
-For example, if you were investigating a jewelry heist and you saw a "gold glint" coming through the suspect's open apartment window, you may lawfully use binoculars to confirm what you saw.
+You may use binoculars to enhance your vision to view items or people if they are in a public place, such as parks, sidewalks or streets.1 You may not, however, use binoculars to view items or people inside private areas that would otherwise be completely indistinguishable by the naked eye.
+For example, if you were investigating a jewelry heist and you saw a "gold glint" coming through the suspect's open apartment window, you may lawfully use binoculars to confirm what you saw.2

 On the other hand, it would be unlawful to use binoculars to peer into a suspect's apartment window from 200-300 yards away to determine whether he was viewing child pornography.
-In this case, there was no way an officer could see any incriminating evidence with the naked eye and therefore the suspect does not lose his reasonable expectation of privacy.
+In this case, there was no way an officer could see any incriminating evidence with the naked eye and therefore the suspect does not lose his reasonable expectation of privacy.3

-Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions. f binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
-You only need to able to see the item, not necessarily know what it However, if the item is completely hidden from view, usi binoculars to view the item likely violates an occupant reasonable expectation of privacy; but be is. ing ☐ This restriction does not apply when conducting investigation with exigency (hot pursuit, fresh pursusurround and call-out, etc.).
+Legal Standard If binoculars are used to view public areas , then: ☐ There are no restrictions .
+If binoculars are used to observe inside a home , then: You may use binoculars to observe that which would have been observable with the naked eye .
+You only need to be able to see the item, not necessarily know what it is However, if the item is completely hidden from view, using binoculars to view the item likely violates an occupant's reasonable expectation of privacy; but ☐ This restriction does not apply when conducting ar investigation with exigency (hot pursuit, fresh pursuit surround and call-out, etc.).

-These cases represent persuasive authority from other courts outside of Minnesota.
-Though not binding, they have been selected for inclusion here because if officers in Minnesota find themselves in a similar situation, the outcome will likely be the same, at least in federal court.
+Non-binding Case Examples These cases represent persuasive authority from other courts outside of Tennessee and the 6th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Tennessee find themselves in a similar situation, the outcome will likely be the same, at least in federal court.